 Thinking beyond borders

 All Macau (SAR)-sourced income is subject to tax.
-Macau (SAR) has double tax treaties with China, Portugal, Republic of Mozambique and Republic of Cape Verde.
-The maximum tax rate is 12 percent, and a 30 percent reduction in Macau (SAR) professional tax (MPT) liability is temporarily allowed in accordance with tax relief measures announced in 2019 Macau (SAR) Financial Budget
+Macau (SAR) has double tax treaties with China, Portugal, Republic of Mozambique, Republic of Cape Verde and the Socialist Republic of Vietnam.
+The maximum tax rate is 12 percent, and a 30 percent reduction in Macau (SAR) professional tax (MPT) liability is temporarily allowed in accordance with tax relief measures announced in 2020 Macau (SAR) Financial Budget

-A person’s liability to MPT is determined by the source of income earned.
+A person’s liability to Macau Professional Tax (“MPT”) is determined by the source of income earned.
 Residents and non-residents are generally treated alike for MPT purposes.

 Business travelers are taxed on remuneration for services rendered in Macau (SAR).

 MPT is levied on all personal income from employment and professional practices arising in or derived from Macau (SAR), regardless of the origin of payment, place of employment, or residency of taxpayers.

 For MPT purposes, income will generally be regarded as arising in or derived from Macau (SAR) if it is received in consideration of services performed in Macau (SAR).